kframework/c-semantics/README.md

 ...
 </pre>

-## Optional Install:
+### 4. Optional Install:
 - You may want to install Graphviz (dot), for generating images of the state space when searching programs.
-- You can probably do this with your package manager
+- You can probably do this with your package manager.

-### Example/Test:
+Example/Test:
 <pre>
 $ which dot
 /usr/bin/dot
 </pre>

-## Build our C tool:
+### 5. Build our C tool:
-- Run "make" in our main directory, the directory of this README
+- Run "make" in our main directory, the directory of this README.
 - This should take between 1 and 5 minutes on non-windows machines, and up to 10 minutes on windows.
 - The "make" process creates a "dist" directory which you can copy elsewhere to install the C tool, or simply leave it where it is.
-Either way, you will probably want to add it to your path like you did for Maude above.
+Either way, you will probably want to add it to your path like you did for Maude above:
   PATH=/path/to/c-semantics/dist:$PATH

-### Example/Test:
+Example/Test:
 <pre>
 $ dist/kcc tests/unitTests/helloworld.c
 $ ./a.out